Voter Identification Requirements / Types of Valid ID

 NOTICE: An unexpired Ohio Driver License, State ID Card, or Interim Documentation with your former address IS an ACCEPTABLE form of ID when your current address is in the pollbook.

-*In response to the COVID-19 pandemic, driver licenses or state identification cards set to expire on or after March 9, 2020, are automatically extended and remain valid through the November 3, 2020 General Election.
+*In response to the COVID-19 pandemic, driver licenses and state ID cards set to expire between March 9, 2020 and April 1, 2021, are automatically extended and remain valid through July 1, 2021.

 NOTE: On July 2, 2018, the Ohio Bureau of Motor Vehicles began issuing a new format of Ohio’s driver licenses and state identification cards.
 The BMV is also issuing Ohio Interim Documentation until the applicant receives their new ID through the mail.
 A driver’s license or state identification card in the old or new format, the Ohio Interim Documentation, and a voter’s old, hole-punched driver’s license or state ID card are acceptable forms of identification for voting, as long as the expiration date has not passed.